david-luna/node-mongodb-native-async-resource/README.md

 so you can install it directly by running `npm install david-luna/node-mongodb-native#build-5.x --save`

-Once the installation is complete follow the steps from the section above and you will see printed the difference in the span hierarchy (each HTTP span will have it mongodb child span)
+Once the installation is complete follow the steps from the section above and you will see printed the difference in the span hierarchy (each HTTP span will have its mongodb child span)